Can Asset Management Solutions Solve The Offshore Wind Power Crisis?

 Senior Analyst

-Kiran is a Senior Analyst in the Verdantix Operational Excellence practice.
+Kiran is a Senior Analyst in the Verdantix Industrial Transformation practice.
 His current research agenda focuses on emerging solutions and global market trends across the process industries, with a particular interest in APM, AIP and process simulation solutions.
 Prior to joining Verdantix, Kiran worked at Siemens DI, where he gained experience in advanced process modelling and digital twin technologies.
 Kiran holds an MEng in Chemical Engineering from the University of Nottingham.